Guyana

 Guyana criminalises same-sex sexual activity between men.
 Sentences include a maximum penalty of life imprisonment.

-Dominica criminalises same-sex sexual activity between men and between women.
-Sentences include a maximum penalty of twelve years’ imprisonment and compulsory psychiatric treatment.
+Saint Vincent and the Grenadines criminalises same-sex sexual activity between men and between women.
+Sentences include a maximum penalty of ten years’ imprisonment.

 Saint Lucia criminalises same-sex sexual activity between men and between women.
 Sentences include a maximum penalty of ten years’ imprisonment.